Chapter 1:

 The Uppercity, Krastas.
 October 18, 1434.

-The client’s wooden door swung open, revealing an attendant with an expression colder than the Welkin Cradle.
-He took the dress with a sneer, his fingers avoiding hers.
+Suddenly, the wooden door swung open, revealing an attendant with an expression colder than the Welkin Cradle’s winters.
+He took the dress with a sneer, his clean fingers avoiding hers.

-His wrinkled hands stretched towards the summit above. “...Cast your gaze upon the sacred Wall, where five centuries past, our blessed Kres’thar first harnessed the raw power of manra!”
+“Cast your gaze upon the sacred Wall,” A voice boomed.
+“Where five centuries past, our blessed Kres’thar first harnessed the raw power of manra!”
+On an altar ahead, an Archbishop stood, wrapped in embroidered, crimson robes.

-“This gift from the Almighty is a sacred privilege,” the Archbishop roared.
+“This gift from the Almighty is a sacred privilege,” the Archbishop said.
 “It courses through the blood of our noble houses, a lineage traced from the Founding Bearer himself!
 It is through this divine blood that our lords are ordained to protect this Compact!”

 “...Huh?”

 Her mother gripped their doorframe as Fiann peeked out from behind her dress.
-In front of them stood a military captain.
-A man in a flat cap and a pleated collar, a piercing sword hanging at his side.
-Laufa’s eyes fell to his almost spotless boots on the mud.
-His spine was uncomfortably straight, as if leaning against some invisible wall.
-Three men, their bright uniforms equally as conspicuous, guarded him, swarming the entryway.
+In front of them stood a military captain in a flat cap and a pleated collar, a piercing sword hanging at his side.

 “The Temple has shown considerable patience with your debts.”
 The captain raised a ledger, tapping it with his glove.